 What Can a Manager Do When Employees Won't Get Along?

-- One employee isn't pulling her weight
+- An employee not pulling her weight

 - Clashing personalities